rails/rails/guides/source/active_record_encryption.md

 ### Declaration of encrypted attributes

-Encryptable attributes attributes are defined the model level.
-These are regular active record attributes backed by a column with the same name.
+Encryptable attributes are defined at the model level.
+These are regular Active Record attributes backed by a column with the same name.

 ```ruby
 class Article < ApplicationRecord